reticent-roklimber/atlas/README.md

 `docker run -dp 80:8050 atlas_app`

 Once the image is built, you can bring it up and view it on your local machine's web browser with the above command.
-The default output port for the app is `8050` so in the snippet above, we are simply binding the container's output port (8050) to your local machine's port 80 (http web traffic) so we can view the running app via a browser.
+The default TCP port for the app is `8050` so in the snippet above, we are simply binding the container's  port (8050) to your local machine's port 80 (http web traffic) so we can view the running app via a browser.

 #### 5. View running container from your web browser